izuzanak/uclang/uclang/doc/intro.md

 ### Dynamic type of variables

 Type of Uclang variables is dynamic.
-When method which is called receives parameter of type that cannot be handled properly, exception describing parameter error is thrown.
-Most type checking takes place in runtime, except of some static checks preformed in compilation time (access to static methods or members).
-Language interpreter do not perform any implicit data conversions, e.g.: strings to numbers and vice versa.
+When method which is called receives a parameter of type that cannot be handled properly, exception describing parameter error is thrown.
+Most type checking takes place at runtime, except of some static checks performed at compilation time (access to static methods or members).
+Language interpreter does not perform any implicit data conversions, e.g.: strings to numbers and vice versa.

 **Example:**